$369.00 – $457.97

 Any CamRanger 2 will work with any supported camera, however, the USB cable can be different for different cameras.
 So please select your camera to ensure the correct cable is included.
 You can typically use the USB cable that came with your camera.

-The 8-pin Nikon cable is 20″ long.
-All other cables are 8″ long.
+All USB cables are 8″ long.
 If you need a longer cable, please make a note in your order.

-Please contact us for orders over 5 units.
+Please contact us for orders of 5 or more units.